 We are lucky enough to live in southern Sweden.
 Blekinge, our part of Sweden, has an archipelago made up of 1650 islands, skerries, and islets.
 With the great transport system of archipelago boats, and county buses (we moved from the UK where buses were a little hit and miss!!), exploring the archipelago is very easy.
-We started exploring our archipelago a little last spring and summer, but this year, with a little more research, we are going to go on a journey of discovery.
-We will explore the archipelago looking at the background, how to get there, what to see and do, where to eat, and where to stay for each place we visit.
-We would like to take you with us on this adventure via the blog, and you never know you may well find yourself booking a trip to discover this small part of the world 🙂 Enjoy the adventure with us….sixteenth up is the island of Tjärö and it was our final island adventure of the summer….a fantastic one as well to finish up with.
+We started exploring our archipelago a little last spring and summer, but in the summer of 2018, with a little more research, we went on a journey of discovery.
+We explored the archipelago looking at the background, how to get there, what to see and do, where to eat, and where to stay for each place we visit.
+We took you with us on this adventure via the blog, and you never know you may well find yourself booking a trip to discover this small part of the world 🙂 Enjoy the adventure with us….sixteenth up is the island of Tjärö and it was our final island adventure of the summer….a fantastic one as well to finish up with.

 Background Information About Tjärö